Kernix13/online-communication/CHAT.md

 ## Slack

 Slack is a channel-based messaging platform; a workplace messaging tool through which you can send messages and files.
+It's meant for teams and workplaces can be used across multiple devices and platforms, and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups.

 This means that Slack is an instant messaging tool.
 These add ons are not important for using Slack as the main feature is all about communicating with colleagues.

 There are two types of chat in Slack: direct message or DM (person-to-person chat), and channels (group chat).
 Although they can involve up to eight persons, DMs are always private